FroopysaurusRex/RAUnlockRandomizer/README.md

 For the paths, you need to specify backslashes with two slashes, like: C:\\Emulators\\RetroArch

+The PCSX2 option will automatically convert the OGG file to a WAV format file for PCSX2 to use.

 # Running

 Upon running, you will be asked to choose an option (if PCSX2 used):